 The Old Apple Shed was established in 2017 and is located at Boneo Mornington Peninsula.
 As one of the newer cellars in the Mornington Peninsula, it looks unimposing from the outside.
 Once inside though, you’ll be pleasantly surprised with the vast selection of locally sourced wine and ciders on offer.
 With a casual, relaxed vibe each visit you’ll love tasting the high-quality wines.

-5 ⭐️ TripAdvisor rating
+5 ⭐️ TripAdvisor from 1 review

 Winery Tours in Mornington Peninsula

 Another option for those after a hassle-free and enjoyable visit to the Mornington Peninsula is to book a winery tour.
 We suggest you investigate the following winery tours: